Skip to main content

 Assessing progress

-Based on data over a past time period, indicators show the historical development of the objectives and enablers and allow for a comparison of a past trend with the required development.
-However, what is meant by ‘required development’ depends on a vision of each indicator’s contribution to climate neutrality.
+Based on data over a past time period, indicators show the historical development of the objectives and enablers and allow for a comparison of a past trend with the required change.
+However, what is meant by ‘required change’ depends on a vision of each indicator’s contribution to climate neutrality.

 Benchmarks